 Personally, I spent four months in Hawaii during the wet season and there were plenty of sunny days with only a small handful of island-wide storms.
 That said, swimming was often very rough, with frequent periods of “high surf advisories” and snorkeling was limited to sheltered bays.
 Though I haven’t thoroughly checked this, I am pretty sure that Kauai, (parts of) Maui, and Hilo (Big Island) are the rainiest areas in Hawaii.

-I recommend to always check the National Weather Service’s forecast, where you can drill down to your specific island and even to a particular region.
+I recommend to always check the National Weather Service’s forecast, where you can drill down to your specific island and even to a particular region (search for “get zone forecast”).
 However, unless forecasting a major storm affecting all the islands, take the weather forecast with a grain of salt.
 It can often be inaccurate, for better or for worse.

 Peak tourist seasons: just as important as the weather, Hawaii’s peak tourist seasons can make-or-break your vacation.
 In 2016, nearly 9 million tourists visited Hawaii with an average of 220,000 visitors in the state on any given day!
 Since most visitors come from the “mainland”, the “worst time” to visit Hawaii is during U.S. school holiday seasons, in particular, summer and Christmas breaks.
 During these peak periods, traffic can be particularly bad, accommodation prices ridiculously high, and beaches and hiking trails feeling overcrowded.
 If you must visit during this time, consider heading to Molokai or to the Big Island.